Uzumaki: Plot

 Uzumaki follows a high-school student, Kirie Goshima (五島桐絵); her boyfriend, Shuichi Saito (斎藤秀一); and the citizens of the small, quiet Japanese town of Kurouzu-cho (黒渦町, Black Vortex Town), which is enveloped by supernatural events involving spirals.
 As the story progresses, Kirie and Shuichi witness how the spiral curse affects the people around them, causing the citizens to become either obsessed with or paranoid about spirals, including transforming them into grotesque monsters such as contorting their bodies, making pregnant women act like mosquitoes, raising the dead, and mutating most of the citizens into snails.
-The curse also affects Kurouzu's environment as it simultaneously creates whirlwinds and whirlpools, especially turning the abandoned lighthouse into a hot furnace while making whoever looks at it walk in circles.
+The curse also progressively affects Kurouzu's environment.
+Among other things, it causes smoke from cremations to form spirals in the sky, turns the abandoned lighthouse into a hot furnace while making whoever looks at it walk in circles, creates whirlwinds and whirlpools, and warps vegetation into spiral patterns.

-Shuichi becomes reclusive after both of his parents die from the horrific psychological and physical powers of the spirals, but also gains the ability to detect when the spiral curse is taking place, although he is often dismissed until the next paranormal effects of the curse become obvious.
+Shuichi becomes reclusive after both of his parents die from the horrific psychological and physical powers of the spirals, but he also gains the ability to detect when the spiral curse is taking place, although he is often dismissed until the next paranormal effects of the curse become obvious.
 Eventually, Kirie is affected by the curse as well, when her hair begins to curl into an unnatural spiral pattern, drains her life energy to hypnotize the citizens, and chokes her whenever she attempts to cut it off.
-Shuichi is able to cut her hair and save her.
+Shuichi can cut her hair and save her.
 As the community begins to break down, the curse continues to plague the town until a series of typhoons conjured by the curse destroys most of its structures.
 The only remaining buildings are ancient abandoned row houses, which the citizens are forced to move into.

 The curse's power increases dramatically, resulting in loud sounds or sudden movements generating whirlwinds.
 Kirie and Shuichi gather everyone to devise a plan to escape Kurouzu, but when they attempt to escape, their efforts are unsuccessful.
 After returning to the town, they discover that several years have passed since they left, as time speeds up away from the spiral.
 The other citizens expanded the row houses until they connected into a single structure, forming a labyrinthine spiral pattern.
 Almost everyone in the town has been mutated by the curse due to them being forced into the overcrowded rowhouses, with their bodies twisting into spiral arrangements.
-Kirie and Shuichi decide to search for Kirie's parents, which brings them to the center after many days of walking through the labyrinth which leads them directly to Dragonfly Pond, which drains to reveal a spiral staircase.
+Kirie and Shuichi decide to search for Kirie's parents, which brings them to the center after many days of walking through the labyrinth which leads them directly to Dragonfly Pond, which has drained to reveal a spiral staircase.